Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsubsection{From Fragmented Inspirations to Coherent Storylines}

-While participants often highlighted text or circled inspiring image details, organizing these dispersed fragments into coherent narratives was a persistent challenge.
-As P2 noted, \textit{“everything quickly became too messy on the canvas”}, and P4 likened fragments on the canvas to ``many cards that required connections,'' where narrative coherence depends on linking passages, characters, and settings from scattered parts.
+While participants often highlighted text or circled inspiring image details, organizing these dispersed fragments into coherent narratives was a persistent challenge in the planning phase.
+As P2 noted, \textit{``Everything quickly became too messy on the canvas,''} and P4 likened fragments on the canvas to ``many cards that required connections,'' where narrative coherence depends on linking passages, characters, and settings from scattered parts.
 Furthermore, P6 wished for mind map–like tools to scaffold this process.
-Participants also requested clustering notes, surfacing latent relations (e.g., by character/object/setting), and consolidating materials into reusable ``setting cards'' for ensuring cross-chapter consistency and avoiding logic conflicts (P4, P7).
+Participants also requested clustering notes, surfacing latent relations (e.g., by character/object/setting), and consolidating materials into reusable ``setting cards'' to ensure cross-chapter consistency and avoid logic conflicts (P4, P7).

-These challenges point to opportunities for systems that transform fragmented inspirations into structured storylines by supporting clustering, relation mapping, and the creation of reusable narrative units that preserve coherence across iterations.
+These challenges pointed to opportunities for systems that transform fragmented inspirations into structured storylines by supporting clustering, relation mapping, and the creation of reusable narrative units that preserve coherence across iterations.